What Does My Result Mean?

 According to the National Health and Medical Research Council (NHMRC), surgery is considered for:

-Sometimes diet and lifestyle changes aren’t enough for sustainable weight loss.
+For some people struggling with excess weight, lifestyle and dietary changes may not be enough to deliver long-term weight loss results.
 Bariatric surgery is a proven method to help people reach a healthier weight and improve their overall well-being.

 Frequently Asked Questions